jglev/emacs-org-mode-for-the-laity/README.md

 - Bind `Control-y` to `redo`, alongside `Control-Shift-z`
 - Make `Shift-click` highlight text rather than open a menu
 - Enforce Todo dependencies
+- Add NeoTree for a file browser sidebar (with F8 keybinding)

 ### 2017-03-07